Net Promoter Score (NPS) is one of the most popular methods of testing customer satisfaction, however, it’s still far from perfect.

 NPS won’t help you build loyalty among your customers.
-It surely offers a well defined number and the possibility to compare yourself with the competition, but it doesn’t give you any insight on why your customers are satisfied or not.
+It surely offers a well-defined number and the possibility to compare yourself with the competition, but it doesn’t give you any insight on why your customers are satisfied or not.
 In consequence, it gives you no hints as to possible solutions and isn’t very much constructive.
-NPS requires additional questions or more profound follow up research that will allow you to adjust your strategy of building positive customer experience.
+NPS requires additional questions or more profound follow-up research that will allow you to adjust your strategy of building a positive customer experience.

 So why did Net Promoter Score become so popular in recent years?
 Is it just a fad?

 Here are the benefits that convinced the experts around the globe :

 You’re making an effort to reach out to your customers.
 When running an NPS you encourage your clients to share their thoughts and show them you care.
 This kind of attitude brings out customer satisfaction to the front stage and ignites the discussion between the company and the clients.
 Consumers notice that and appreciate your concern.

 It’s perfect for benchmarking.
 NPS research model is standardized and very general and thus offering a quick and easy way to compare your results with the competition and set an industry benchmark.
 It’s trusted by global brands such as Apple, GE, or American Express.
 When measured regularly NPS can serve as a clear benchmark for the development of company’s loyalty policy.

 It’s fast and easy.
 One simple question is enough to conduct the NPS survey.
 There’s no need for complicated analytics, complex questionnaires, or advanced statistical knowledge.
 In no time you can have at least a preliminary verification of your customers’ loyalty.